yubobo/cdap/docs/loom-docs/source/guide/bcp/data-center-bcp.rst

 .. _overview_single_data_center:
 .. index::
-   single: Data Center High Availability
+   single: Datacenter High Availability
 =============================
 Datacenter High Availability
 =============================

 Loom can be configured to be resilient to machine or component failures.
-This document describes the recommended configuration for setting up Loom for HA within a data center.
-Please refer to :doc:`multi-data center HA <multi-data-center-bcp>` documentation for configuring HA across multiple data centers.
+This document describes the recommended configuration for setting up Loom for HA within a single datacenter.
+Please refer to :doc:`multi-datacenter HA <multi-data-center-bcp>` documentation for configuring HA across multiple datacenters.

-In order to support resiliency against machine or component failures within a data center, Loom components can be configured to run with redundancies on multiple machines.
+In order to support resiliency against machine or component failures within a datacenter, Loom components can be configured to run with redundancies on multiple machines.
 Each machine running Loom can have a maximum of -

 * One loom-ui process
 * One loom-server process
 * Multiple loom-provisioner processes (See config LOOM_NUM_WORKERS in :doc:`installation guide </guide/installation/index>`)
 * One ZooKeeper process
-* One Database process
+* One database process

-The diagram below shows the logical deployment diagram of Loom for HA in a data center-
+The diagram below shows the logical deployment diagram of Loom for HA in a datacenter-

 .. _single-dc:
 .. figure:: /_images/ha_within_colo.png